tvories/terraform-vsphere-talos/README.md

 ### Required for your Module

 The [`terraform_vsphere_provider`](https://registry.terraform.io/providers/hashicorp/vsphere/latest/docs) needs to be declared in your project.
-The bare minimum you must provide:
+The minimum you must provide:

 ```terraform
 provider "vsphere" {